Alberico da Barbiano: Biography

 Alberico was later involved in the war for the Crown of Naples between Queen Joan I (and her husband Otto of Brunswick) and Charles of Durazzo, backed by Urban VI.
 On 18 June 1381, Alberico defeated Otto and subsequently besieged Joan in the Castel Nuovo of Naples.
 After the Queen was captured and imprisoned in the Abruzzi, Barbiano was named gran conestabile ("chief of staff") by the new king Charles III, and in his new role he had to face Louis I of Anjou, Joan's heir, who had arrived in Italy with an army of 40,000 men.
 Alberico managed to protect Forlì and Cesena.
 However, Louis defeated Charles III at Campobasso and was declared king of Naples.

 Louis eventually died after a pestilence, while Urban VI changed sides declaring Alberico, who was besieging him in Nocera, to be an enemy of the church.
 Charles was assassinated on 24 February 1386, but Barbiano declared his loyalty to the latter's son Ladislaus.
 The latter had to face a new French invasion, this time led by Louis II.
 Alberico for the first time in his career was defeated, at Ascoli Piceno, in 1392.
 Gian Galeazzo Visconti paid 3,000 florins for his freedom, engaging him for the war against Florence, Bologna and Mantua.
 Alberico won a series of battles in 1397 and was ready for the final siege of Mantua.
 However, a treaty of peace signed by Visconti with Francesco I of Gonzaga stopped him.

 During his campaign in 1399, his brother Giovanni, was captured and beheaded by the enemy condottiero Astorre I Manfredi.

 On 26 June 1402, he defeated a combined Bolognese-Florentine army at the Battle of Casalecchio, leading to the Milanese conquest of Bologna.
 The following year he left Milan to re-enter service to Ladislaus of Naples.

 Alberico da Barbiano died in the spring of 1409, on the way to meet his king at Città della Pieve (Umbria).

 Legacy

 His son Ludovico was a count of Lugo from 1411.
-The latter's son Alberico II was ousted from the city in 1431, and moved to Lombardy, where his heirs became feudataries of Belgioioso (current province of Pavia).
-In 1566 the Barbiano-Belgioioso received the title of "Grandees of Spain."
+The latter's son Alberico II was ousted from the city in 1431, and moved to Lombardy, where his heirs became feudataries of Belgioioso (current province of Pavia) and founded the House of Barbiano di Belgioioso.
+In 1566 the Barbiano-Belgioioso received the title of "Grandees of Spain" and in 1769 the rank of Prince of the Holy Roman Empire.

 In 1930 the Italian Regia Marina launched a cruiser Alberico da Barbiano of the Condottieri class.